rnietoe/Training/docs/AWS/04-Compute.md

 6. Add tags like Name, Department or Employee_Id
 7. Configure **Security Groups** - virtual firewalls to enable traffic (types ssh & http - ports 22 & 80)
     * Security groups support "allow" rules only.
-    * All inbound traffic is blocked by default and all outbound traffic is allowed (SG are STATEFUL)
+    * All inbound traffic is blocked by default and all outbound traffic is allowed (SG are STATEFULL)
     * Linux=SSH port 22.
 Microsoft Windows= RDP (Remote Desktop Protocol) port 3389. http/https ports 80/443
     * SG changes are take effect immediately
     * one or more SG can be assigned to EC2 instance.
 EC2 and SG relationshipt is many to many